Ethnic communities in Kolkata: Greek

 The Greeks emigrated to India after the Ottoman and Turkish invasions in the 16th century.
-Kolkata had a sizeable Greek community, mostly a close-knit clan of noble families from the Greek island of Chios, pursuing trade with the British.
-The firm of Ralli Brothers is perhaps the most common Greek name in Kolkata; the Rallis sold their firm in the 1960s after Indian independence and moved away, like most of the Greek community.
+By the 18th century, Kolkata had a sizeable Greek community, mostly a close-knit clan of noble families from the Greek regions of Chios and Thessaly, pursuing trade with the British.
+The firm of Ralli Brothers is perhaps the most common Greek name in Kolkata; the Rallis sold their firm in the 1960s after Indian independence and moved away.
 The firm is now known as Ralli India, under the Tata Group of companies.
-The Greek community was centred on Amratollah Street around the Greek Church of the Transfiguration (built in 1782).
+The Greek community is centred on Amratollah Street around the Greek Church of the Transfiguration (built in 1782).
+There are currently around 2,500 to 5,000 Greeks in Kolkata.
 The most famous Greek to hail from Kolkata possibly was the gifted violinist Marie Nicachi who embarked on a European tour in 1910 and played at the courts of Emperor Franz Josef of Austria and Tsar Nicholas II of Russia.
-She settled in her familial home of Corfu after World War I. The Greek contribution to the city will be remembered by the pioneering social work at the Greek Orthodox Church and the Panioty Fountain in the Maidan—named after Demetrius Panioty, personal secretary to the "friend of India," Lord Ripon.
+She settled in her familial home of Corfu after World War I. The Greek contribution to the city will be remembered by the pioneering social work at the Greek Orthodox Church and the Panioty Fountain in the Maidan; named after Demetrius Panioty, personal secretary to the "friend of India," Lord Ripon.